Hexagram #20: Wind over Earth

-The meaning of this hexagram is meditation and contemplation, but the visual significance is that of a tower with a broad view which enables one to meditate on the wider landscape rather than immediate events.
+The meaning of hexagram number 20 is meditation and contemplation, but the visual significance is that of a tower with a broad view which enables one to meditate on the wider landscape rather than immediate events.
 An additional meaning of this tower is that the tower itself can be seen for many miles, suggesting "an example" being set for others.
 This is a time to reflect carefully on what has gone before, and what is happening now in a broader sense.
 Decisions made at this time will be witnessed by many.

 Changes in Line 1